 PORT RENFREW: the LAMBSY DIVEY MURDER

 As alluded to in my previous post, I was not a sickly child, but was always recovering from this or that.
-Our household operated under the keep moving concept, for except under the direst of circumstances, such would keep the blood flowing, to best exit any poison.
+Our household operated under the keep moving concept, for except under the direst of circumstances, such would keep the blood flowing to best exit any poison.
 That trip to the hospital was not for what I told you they found, which made me celebrity in the hospital.
 Rather, my Mum had diagnosed “a mump”.
 The visiting nurse came, maybe monthly, up the Strait of Juan de Fuca from Victoria, aboard the Princess Maquinna.
-It was probably, that Maquinna did not come into port, for I am aware of a tugboat “Fairbanks” which was operated by Hemmingsen-Cameron who owned the logging operations, (Hemmingsen was my Grandfather “Matt” from Norway, via Wisconsin).
-1 I believe we met her at the dock.
+Perhaps Maquinna was guided by the tugboat “Fairbanks” which was operated by Hemmingsen-Cameron who owned the logging operations, (Hemmingsen was my Grandfather Matt).1

 No, not mumps said she.
 Maquinna was on her northerly bound path, toward Quatsino.
-So, that night, the trip, fifty miles southeast, through the woods, ensued.
+So, that night a trip through the forest ensued on my father’s shoulders when the logging tracks quit.
 I had highly infected and engorged glands in the neck.
 Why so, was not to be found, except that, it was not TB.

-Mum found a rubber, child size, hot water bottle, to conform to my neck.
+Mum found a child-size, rubber hot water bottle to conform to my neck.
 I loved it.
-One day, for reasons perplexing to his day, I thought it would be a good idea to introduce it to a safety-pin.
-A number of punctures.
+One day, for reasons perplexing to his day, I thought it would be a good idea to introduce it to a number of punctures of a safety-pin.
 When it lay flat, and bedding lay wet, I called for Mum to come and fix it.
 Mum could fix anything, except plumbing and my hot water bottle.

 A little after that, Mum thought I should go outside and get some fresh air.
 I did not always play outside, but it was pretty glum in the house.
 The air is beyond fresh and the stars, bright in the night, when you live deep in the woods.
 Out I went.

-It should now be obvious to all, except that, it was secret, known only to my father, that I had gained acclaim, both as Mairsy Doats and Dozie Doats.
+It should now be obvious to all, except that, it was a secret, known only to my father, that I had gained acclaim, both as Mairsy Doats and Dozie Doats.
 They somehow corrupted to Maral and Dozul.
 Here is a picture of Maral eating a shoe in her buggy.
 Dozul would never have been so dimwitted.
-Maral called her father Pope-ul, but the wiser Dozul, called him Dope-ul, whichever fit best.
-He shirked both when, by other means, he was elevated to MoPops and Pop.
+[Inside information: Maral called her father Pope-ul, but the wiser Dozul, called him Dope-ul, whichever fit best.
+He shirked both when, by other means, he was elevated to MoPops.
 (You got that all sorted out, Samuel?
 It is so utterly, important, you know).
-Mum, was Mo, so you know.
+Mum, was Mo, so you know.]

 - From Marilee Wein scrapbook, authored by John Oliver Hemmingsen (1913-2008).
 All postings and pictures are © 2018 The Hemmingsen Family Collection.
 Posthumously published at this blog under its copyright, below.
 All rights reserved.